RockefellerArchiveCenter/aurora/tests/qa-tests.md

 # Project Electron Transfer QA Tests

+These tests are written in [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin), a structured language that can be used for both documentation and automated testing of software.

 ## Feature: validate bag size and filename

 	Scenario: bag size and filename validate successfully